Pennsylvania Turnpike: 2010s–present

 In 2004, plans were announced to widen the highway to six lanes between the Downingtown Interchange and Valley Forge Interchange.
-Three years later, the project's western terminus was scaled back from Downingtown to the proposed PA 29 slip ramp.
+Three years later, the project's western terminus was scaled back from Downingtown to the then-proposed PA 29 slip ramp.
 Plans for the widening were presented to the public in 2009.
 Later that year, the widening was put on hold because of engineering problems; it resumed in 2010.
 Work was scheduled to begin in 2013, with completion in 2015.
 In October 2012, the project was postponed a year because of delays in permit approvals.
-The project is being split into two phases: one between the PA 252 overpass and the Valley Forge interchange, and the other between the PA 29 interchange and the PA 252 overpass.
-Construction began on September 27, 2021, with the new lanes opening to traffic in October 2024 and all work completed in May 2025.
-Reconstruction and widening of the turnpike from the Downingtown interchange east to the Valley Hill Road overpass began in early 2023, with completion planned for 2027.
-As part of the project, the ramps at the Downingtown Interchange are being rebuilt.
+The project was split into two phases: the first between the PA 252 overpass and the Valley Forge Interchange, and the other between the SR 29 Interchange and the PA 252 overpass.
+Construction on the first phase began on September 27, 2021, with the new lanes opening to traffic in October 2024 and all work completed in May 2025.
+Construction on the second phase began in early 2026, and is expected to be completed in 2031.
+Reconstruction and widening of the turnpike from the Downingtown Interchange east to the Valley Hill Road overpass began in early 2023, with completion planned for 2027.
+As part of the project, the ramps at the Downingtown Interchange were rebuilt.

 Additional plans in January 2013 called for widening the road to six lanes between the Morgantown Interchange and Downingtown Interchange.
 Overpasses along the stretch are currently being reconstructed in preparation for the widening.
 Initially expected to begin in 2018 and be completed by 2020, it has since been rescheduled.

 In 2012, the PTC announced that they were planning to replace the Beaver River Bridge, the last deck truss bridge.
 While not structurally deficient, it has a similar design to the I-35W Mississippi River Bridge, which collapsed in 2007, and is functionally obsolete.
 As part of this, the Beaver Valley Interchange was also to be rebuilt from a trumpet interchange into a partial diamond interchange.
 Soon after, they set aside nearly $300 million to replace the bridge, and began the design phase.
 In September 2013, the PTC began the work, which would at first replace a number of bridges between mileposts 12 and 14.
 This was completed in November 2017, allowing for future widening from four to six lanes.
 The first phase was completed in December 2022 and the PTC began the second phase: the widening to six lanes.
 In September 2024, as part of the project, temporary ramps at the Beaver Valley Interchange were opened so that the old ones could be systematically demolished.
 Work is expected to be competed in September 2027 at a cost of $292 million.